Student Organization Handbook

-Auxiliary Services controls all commercials sales and representation on the GC campus.
+Auxiliary Services controls all commercial sales and representation on the GC campus.
 Sales of items and services must be approved in advance by Campus Life.
 Commercial representation, promotions, and affiliation or co-sponsorship in advertising must be approved by Auxiliary Services in advance of your event.
-Commercial representation or partnerships that may portray Georgia College & State University to the public in any way is given strict oversight by the division of University Advancement.
-Permission is required for activities that imply sponsorship or endorsement by Georgia College & State University to the general public.
+Commercial representation or partnerships that may portray Georgia College to the public in any way is given strict oversight by the Office of University Communications.
+Permission is required from the Office of University Communications for activities that imply sponsorship or endorsement by Georgia College to the general public.

 All promotions must be handled by, paid for by, and specify the sponsoring organization.
 Promotions must not specify or imply sponsorship by organizations contrary to those indicated on the reservation form.
 Organizations violating this policy may be subject to applicable charges and/or suspension of facility reservation privileges.
 Off-campus promoters may not be used to promote events for other organizations.
 Organization members must be present at the event to assist in event management and coordination.
 Advertising on Milledgeville commercial radio stations is considered off-campus promotion.

 F. Security, Special Event, and Public Safety Staffing

 Department of Public Safety staffing may be necessary for the safe execution of your event at the discretion of each facility and reviews by Campus Life, Auxiliary Services, and Public Services.
 All related fees for required Public Safety officers are the responsibility of the event organizer.
 Events that may require staffing at cost to the organization include, but are not limited to:

 • Events where the capacity of the facility may be reached

 • Events where alcohol is being served